Your go-to guide to mastering your in-person market experience

 My good friend and fellow artist Jeanne Cherry is also an accountant and financial coach for creatives!
 She has started a service for handmade business owners to help with taxes and other bookkeeping tasks.

 At Junxbooks, Jeanne is available to help with bookkeeping, tax compliance and profit strategizing.
 And since she’s also a maker, she knows exactly what you need.

 Tax time can feel overwhelming but it doesn’t have to be!
 As long as you keep accurate records of your expenses and income throughout the year, filing taxes will be a breeze come April 15th.

 Be sure to utilize deduction opportunities when available and research exemptions or credits that could reduce your taxable income even further.
 Being prepared will make the whole process smoother in the long run – good luck!

-If you’re just getting started with your handmade business, I have just what you need to go from fun hobby to income-producing business.
-Check out My Craft Business Kickstarter course!
-It’s got everything you need to get your handmade business going in the right direction.
+If you’re just getting started with your handmade business, I have just what you need to go from fun hobby to an income-producing business.
+Check out The Business School for Makers: it’s got everything you need to get your handmade business going in the right direction.

 After running bel monili (my handmade jewelry business) for 10 years, I launched Bloom in 2019 to create a community where handmade business owners could learn, grow, and support each other in this wild venture of small business ownership.
 Welcome to Bloom!